ep2572/curator/README.md

   - All in attendance will be able to draw or type on the editing layer given host permission.
 - Users will be able to save and print modified samples as .jpeg files.
   - Opens the system's `Save As` and `Print` dialogue boxes using an API

-## Setup
-1. Ensure that make and pip are properly installed on your system.
-2. Enter `make dev_env` to create the build environment.
-3. Use `make prod` to perform tests and push changes to github.

-## Design
-(to be filled)